US STOCKS-Wall Street gains as Trump to leave hospital, investors hope for stimulus

 Trump said he felt "really good" and will leave Walter Reed National Military Medical Center at 6:30 p.m.
 (2230 GMT).
 Trump has been at the hospital since late Friday.

-Shares of Regeneron Pharmaceuticals Inc REGN.O jumped after Trump's physician said he had been treated with Regeneron's dual antibody treatment.
+Shares of Regeneron Pharmaceuticals Inc REGN.O jumped 7.1% after Trump's physician said he had been treated with Regeneron's experimental antibody treatment for the disease, which has killed more than a million people worldwide and wreaked economic havoc.

-Doubts about the scale of further fiscal aid and a slowing economic recovery have weighed on the S&P 500 recently, with the benchmark index in September logging its worst month since the coronavirus-driven crash earlier this year.

 White House Chief of Staff Mark Meadows said on Monday there was still potential to reach an agreement with U.S. lawmakers on more coronavirus relief and that Trump was committed to getting the deal done.